madeleineforbes/gwenbell.com/about.md

 About
 -----

 I'm a technical writer and web developer.
 I live in Brooklyn, New York.
 I teach clients to live on the command line.
-I show them how to commit to Git.
-I help them learn to code.
+I can show you how to commit with Git.
+I will help you learn to code.
+I believe we each have a choice now: program or be programmed.
+I choose to program.

-People tell me they want my life.
-You may think, when you see me from afar, just on the web, I have this fantastic life.
-Constant fun.
-It looks like I just run around the Japaneast Village of New York eating pork ramen following a sweaty yoga class.
+I also choose to write.
+Most recently, all of 2012 I traveled the globe - Japan, Berlin, Singapore, Mexico and San Francisco - living out of one bag, doing the work every day.
+It wasn't until 2012 that I committed to becoming a full-time programmer as well as writer.

-Reality is, I'm a miserable git. _That_ is why you don't want to hang out with me.
-I work all day, every day to make it look effortless.
-Even when I'm on the mat, I'm wringing out what's next.
-When I sleep, I dream in Jade lang.
-And you seeing me like that.
-You'll see.
-It isn't fun.
-It's work.
+You can do both.

-And that will break your reality.
-You might think you want my life, you want to clone or co-work with me.
-You don't.
-When people sit across the table from me on their machines, they _can't handle it_.
+I introduced myself to someone in my favorite ramen shop today.
+She was saying she wasn't sure if you can be both a programmer and an extravert.
+In my experience, you can.
+But it might break you.
+It broke me.
+But, that's how I roll.
+It has been worth it to get still and go quiet and learn the command line.

-It's hard work being a full-time miserable git.
+If you're learning and have questions, [be in touch](mailto:gwen@gwenbell.com).
+If you want something to read to learn about Git, I [can help with that](http://git.gwenbell.com).
+If you just want to see a responsive site built on a combination of Jade, Stylus, Markdown and Node.js, you're looking at it.
+I appreciate [pull requests](http://github.com/gwenbell) of all stripe.

 _Gwen_
 </br>
 _Brooklyn, NYC_
 </br>
-_April 2013_
+_20 April 2013_